deestrick586-collab/smart-orb/README.md

 **Enable email/Slack/Discord**
 Edit `notifications/notifications.json` and flip `"enabled": true` for the channels you want, then wire secrets in GitHub.

-© 2025 NSP (New Star Player) & DSP Partnership.
+© 2025 Smart Orb Network x NSP (New Star Player) & DSP Partnership.
 All Rights Reserved.